zeplin/connected-components-docs/docs/TROUBLESHOOTING.md

 The plugin you are using could not parse or find a definition of a component.
 This is a common issue for React component as there are many ways to compose a component and some of these methods are not supported by `react-docgen` or `react-docgen-typescript`.
 Please check [React plugin documentation for details](https://github.com/zeplin/cli-connect-react-plugin).

+### Cannot overwrite Connected Components

+[Storybook integration](https://blog.zeplin.io/storybook-and-zeplin-a-new-integration-228951e336e9) uses the same infrastructure as Connected Components.
+Using both at the same time may cause CLI to overwrite the latest changes made using the Storybook integration.

+If the latest change is made with the Storybook integration on Zeplin apps, executing `zeplin connect` command prints a warning message and exits to prevent a possible overwrite.
+You may use `--force` flag to enforce the overwrite operation on Zeplin CLI.

+Please check [the support article](https://zpl.io/article/storybook-integration) to learn more about Zeplin Storybook integration.

 ## Storybook

 ### Storybook links are not found